NoDivide/astrum/README.md

 ![](https://dl.dropboxusercontent.com/u/251342/astrum-gifs/astrum-delete.gif)

 ## Deleting Groups<a href=“#deleteing-groups”></a>
-You can also delete an entire group along with all it’s components using the `—group` option:
+You can also delete an entire group along with all its components using the `—group` option:

 `astrum delete —group navigation`